 1. And the winner is . . .
 Dragon’s Breath

-Exotic home defense shotgun ammo marketed as “Dragon’s Breath” is a pyrotechnic round that send a shower of burning sparks out of the end of the shotgun.
-While terrifying coming at your face, the thieves will quickly realize that they aren’t going to spontaneously combust just because they are being showered with sparks.
+Exotic home defense shotgun ammo marketed as “Dragon’s Breath” is a pyrotechnic round that sends a shower of burning sparks out of the end of the shotgun.
+While terrifying that you are being shot at in the face, the thieves will quickly realize that they aren’t going to spontaneously combust just because they are being showered with sparks.
 You are much more likely to set your house on fire than to stop a home invader.